 As of the report date, Transcom was not meeting payroll and employment requirements specified in the CEA.
-Transcom is meeting agreed upon repayment obligations in satisfaction of underperformance issues.
+Transcom is making payments to the State in satisfaction of CEA underperformance issues.

-OCEANEERING INTERNATIONAL.
-INC.
+OCEANEERING INTERNATIONAL, INC.

 Remotely Operated Vehicle (ROV) manufacturing training facility Project announced in 2007 St. Mary Parish